Rom3oDelta7/LEDManager/README.md

 Set from one to six colors of an RGB LED.
 At least one color must be specified.
-When the state is set to ```LEDstate::ON``` then the LED is illuminated using the first color argument.
+When the state is set to ```LEDstate::ON``` then the LED is illuminated using the first color in the parameter list.
-The remaining arguments are ignored.
+The remaining parameters are ignored.
 When the state is set to ```LEDstate::ALTERNATE``` then the LED will cycle through the set of colors passed as arguments.
 In this case, the first color set to ```LEDColor::NONE``` terminates the list, or when all six colors have been displayed.
 The cycle then repeats.